VergeIO: Depth-Aware Eye Interaction on Glasses: Background and related work

+EOG has been used to detect various eye movements, including vergence, saccades, blinks, gaze shifts, and fixations ~\cite{belkhiria2022eog,barea2002system}.
+However, it is important to note that EOG is generally not suitable for high-precision tracking. \orange{Despite a spatial resolution limited to approximately 1.5°~\cite{Young1975}, Stevenson et al.~\cite{stevenson2015estimating} demonstrated fixation depth estimation using an eight-channel wet-electrode EOG setup, reporting an average fixation distance error of $10.3 \pm 10.0\%$ ($5.7 \pm 4.7$ cm).
+This suggests that obtaining stable absolute depth estimates remains challenging.}

-{\bf EOG-based systems.} EOG has been used to detect various eye movements, including vergence, saccades, blinks, gaze shifts, and fixations~\cite{belkhiria2022eog,barea2002system}.
-Prior systems have leveraged EOG-detected eye movements as an input modality for assistive interfaces for users with physical disabilities~\cite{patmore1998towards}, robotic control~\cite{chen2004human}, and hands-free operation of wearable computers for caregivers~\cite{mizuno2003development}.
-Beyond eye movement sensing, EOG has also been used to detect facial expressions (e.g., movements of the cheek, brow, and nose)~\cite{rostaminia2019w} and to activity recognition such as typing, reading, eating, and talking~\cite{ishimaru2014smarter}.
+Prior systems have leveraged EOG-detected eye movements as an input for assistive interfaces for users with physical disabilities~\cite{patmore1998towards}, robotic control~\cite{chen2004human}, and hands-free operation of wearable computers for caregivers~\cite{mizuno2003development}.
+Beyond eye movement, EOG has also been used to detect facial expressions (e.g. movements of the cheek, brow, and nose)~\cite{rostaminia2019w} and to recognize activities such as typing, reading, eating, and talking~\cite{ishimaru2014smarter}.

-As EOG only requires small dry electrodes, there has been growing interest from both academia and industry to incorporate them into glasses~\cite{frey2024gapses, scharer2024electrasight,mishra2020soft}.
-Notable commercial efforts include JINS MEME~\cite{jinsmeme}, and Apple's recently approved patent~\cite{patent} to incorporate EOG electrodes into glasses.
-However currently proposed electrode configurations are either not able or not focused on sensing vergence, and are limited to blinks, winks, saccades and directional gaze shifts; or require a large number of electrodes that can be uncomfortable.
-In contrast, {\sysname} expands the set of eye movements that can be detected on glasses to include six different vergence gestures using an electrode placement and a novel hardware glasses design that is optimized to capture the horizontal movements of the eye associated with vergence.
+As EOG only requires small dry electrodes, there has been growing interest to incorporate them into glasses with academic prototypes including GAPses~\cite{frey2024gapses}, E-Glasses~\cite{Lee20203DPrinted} and ElectraSight~\cite{scharer2024electrasight}, and notable commercial efforts including JINS MEME~\cite{jinsmeme}, and Apple's recently approved patent~\cite{patent} to incorporate EOG electrodes into glasses.
+However, currently proposed electrode configurations are either not able or not focused on sensing vergence, and are limited to blinks, winks, saccades and directional gaze shifts; or require a large number of electrodes that can be uncomfortable.
+In contrast, {\sysname} expands the set of eye movements that can be detected on glasses to include four to six different vergence gestures using \orange{a glasses-compatible EOG configuration designed to} preserve the opposing electrical polarity signals produced by vergence.